Xila-Project/Old_core/Documentation/source/_build/html/_sources/Use/Getting Started.rst.txt

 Finally, copy the ``Drive`` directory contents (not the directory itself) in the root of the SD card.

-Then, power up Xila, .
+Then, power up Xila, and once started, an installation form should appear.

+After completing it, the desktop should now appear.